plone/training/docs/voltohandson/introtoblocks.md

 };
 ```

-Our new block should be ready to use in the editor.
+Your new block should be ready to use in the editor.